HigherOrderCO/Kind/DOCUMENTATION.md

 As you can see, fields can be accessed inside `case` expressions.
 Notice that `p.name` is not a field accessor, but just a single variable: the `.` is part of its name.
-When Formality doesn't know the name of the matched value, you must must explicitly name it using the `as` keyword:
+When Formality doesn't know the name of the matched value, you must explicitly name it using the `as` keyword:

 ```haskell
 main(p : Person) : Nat